sting8k/opencode-codex-plugin/README.md

 ```

 2. Ensure the proxy is running at `http://127.0.0.1:8111/v1/` or set `CHATGPT_CODEX_PROXY_BASE_URL` to your endpoint.
-*You can use [ChatMock](https://github.com/RayBytes/ChatMock) as a drop-in Codex-compatible proxy endpoint.*
+*For now, you can use [ChatMock](https://github.com/RayBytes/ChatMock) as a drop-in Codex-compatible proxy endpoint.*

 3. The provider will register itself during startup.